-Each IPC connection to a browser process watches the process handles.
-If these handles are signaled, the render process has crashed and the tabs are notified of the crash.
-For now, we show a "sad tab" screen that notifies the user that the renderer has crashed.
+Each Mojo or IPC connection to a browser process watches the process handles.
+If these handles are signaled, the renderer process has crashed and the affected tabs and frames are notified of the crash.
+Chromium shows a "sad tab" or "sad frame" image that notifies the user that the renderer has crashed.
 The page can be reloaded by pressing the reload button or by starting a new navigation.
-When this happens, we notice that there is no process and create a new one.
+When this happens, Chromium notices that there is no renderer process and creates a new one.

 Given the renderer is running in a separate process, we have the opportunity to restrict its access to system resources via sandboxing.
-For example, we can ensure that the renderer's only access to the network is via its parent browser process.
+For example, we can ensure that the renderer's only access to the network is via Chromium's network service.
 Likewise, we can restrict its access to the filesystem using the host operating system's built-in permissions, or its access to the user's display and input.
 These restrictions significantly limit what a compromised renderer process is able to accomplish.